adamtorres/inventory-yet-another-rewrite/docs/project_log.md

   * purchase order text - some random text assigned to a specific order.
 Not used anymore

 Order Line Item - items on the order
+  * Order - the link to the order-level information
   * Source Item - created at time of order if one doesn't exist
   * Quantity ordered
   * Quantity delivered - might have some on back order
-  * Remote stock - will be delivered later by fedex/ups/usps
+  * Remote stock - will be delivered later by fedex/ups/usps.
+Not backorder.
+Tiny difference.
+  * expect backorder delivery - Sysco will sometimes be out of something we ordered but send a substitute.
+In that case, we will not get the originally ordered item.
   * prices - extended, pack, $/lb, tax, etc
-  * pack/unit sizes
+  * weights - some vendors include individual weights.
+Some don't.

 ### Test data